 Most of our volunteers fundraise for their expedition costs.
 Find out more.

-The weather is generally hot, humid, and rainy for most of the field season.
-Daytime temperatures averages around 30, with at least some rain common most days.
+Climate – The weather is generally hot, humid, and rainy for most of the field season.
+Daytime temperatures average around 30, with at least some rain common most days.
 Being in the rainforest during the wet season, you will get wet!